Hyssop: A Beautiful and Beneficial Herb for Your Garden

 Hyssop Care Tips

 • Sunlight: Provide at least 6 hours of direct sunlight daily.
+In hotter climates, some afternoon shade can prevent leaf scorching.

 • Winter Care: In colder zones, mulch around the base in fall for root protection.
+Container-grown hyssop may need to be moved indoors or to a sheltered location.

 If growing cultivars like Agastache ‘Blue Fortune’ or Agastache ‘Blue Boa’, expect slightly taller plants and more robust floral displays.
 These are often called blue giant hyssop or purple giant hyssop depending on their color.